Citing

 Learn more about reference management in the open course Using references.

-Style guides for common reference styles
+Style guides for some common referencing styles

-Checklist for references
+- Checklist for referencing

 Examples of difficult references to format according to APA 7